yourcousinbob/UQ-Pool/README.md

 ## How to run ##
 ### Front End ###
-cd into the UQ-Pool/clientside directory and run ```yarn start``` from your terminal and scan the QR code on your phone.
+cd into the UQ-Pool/clientside directory and run ```yarn install``` to install any dependencies. cd into the UQ-Pool/clientside directory and run ```yarn start``` from your terminal and scan the QR code on your phone.
 ### Back End ###
-cd into the UQ-Pool/serverside/Server directory and run ```node index.mjs``` leave the server running.
+cd into the UQ-Pool/serverside/Server directory and run ```yarn install``` to install any dependencies. cd into the UQ-Pool/serverside/Server directory and run ```node index.mjs``` leave the server running.
 (Note it is currently setup to access ports for an external server ports 7777 you will have to change to run locally.)

+The server files are hardcoded to use HTTPS and TLS certs that are stored on the server machine.
+To use the server yourself, please uncomment the HTTP code, and comment out the HTTPs code.
+If you wish to use HTTPs on your edition, pleaes set up DNS for your server and create your own certs.

 ## Adding dependencies ##
 When you use a package, ensure that it gets added to the package.json file by running ```yarn add [package-name]```.
 This is done in place of ```npm install``` as well.